What is BOTOX® Cosmetic?

 When can I expect to see results after treatment?

-About two weeks after treatment the maximal benefit is attained and continues
+be noticed.
+About two weeks after treatment the maximal benefit is

 Are there any limitations after treatment?